Food, Housing, & Assistance

 Avalon Housing

 Provides affordable, long-term housing with built-in care and support for people who have experienced homelessness.
-Develops, owns, and manages rental units in over 29 properties in Washtenaw County.
+Develops, owns, and manages rental units in 30 properties in Washtenaw County.
 Avalon case managers and property managers work to keep residents in their homes.
 Support services include help with basic needs, case management, access to health care and recovery support, and community-building activities.
 Also provides support services to clients living in public housing and in rental units owned by private landlords.
-Serves more than 800 people, including 200 children. avalonhousing.org
+Serves more than 900 people, including 250 children. avalonhousing.org

 Back Door Food Pantry (St. Clare Episcopal Church, Temple Beth Emeth, Muslim Community)

-Nonperishable and perishable food available Thurs.
+Nonperishable and perishable food available.
+Open Thurs.
 4–7 p.m.
-No proof of need required. [email protected], backdoorfoodpantry.org V
+Proof of need is not required. [email protected], backdoorfoodpantry.org

 Breakfast at St. Andrew’s